lmartel-school/cs244b-lab1/README.md

 Define RPC Protocol
 -------------------

-First you will need to define the RPC protocol and use the XDRPP compiler to generate the server and client definitions.
+First you will need to define the RPC protocol and use the `xdrc` compiler to generate the server and client definitions.

-Below is a part of the include/server.x protocol definition you will need to modify.
+Below is a part of the `include/server.x` protocol definition you will need to modify.
 We already filled in APIs for create, remove, set.
 It is missing both get and list.
 The get call returns a particular key, and list returns a set of all keys under a given path.

         program server_api {
             version api_v1 {